OxyHQ/Marketplace/README.md

 > We are Keep developing the project.

-# Peable Shopping - E-commerce with Custom CMS
+# Oxy Marketplace - E-commerce with Custom CMS

-[Shopping](https://Shopping.hugo-coding.com) is a cutting-edge e-commerce platform equipped with a custom Content Management System (CMS), designed to provide an exceptional online shopping experience.
+[Marketplace](https://marketplace.oxy.so) is a cutting-edge e-commerce platform equipped with a custom Content Management System (CMS), designed to provide an exceptional online shopping experience.
 Built using the latest web technologies such as Next.js 14, GraphQL, Supabase, Drizzle, ShadcnUI, and TailwindCSS, Shopping offers seamless, fast, and responsive interactions across all devices.

 ## Features